 - An Individually Arranged Study is an opportunity for a student to research and design a cross-cultural experience that is more specific to their preferences and academic needs.
 The Global Perspectives Committee must approve all Individually Arranged cross-cultural experiences in advance in order to receive credit.
 There are deadlines throughout the year depending on when you plan to participate in your experience.
+If the possibility for a trip arises after the posted deadlines, please email the GP Office so we can assist you.
 The minimum requirements are 45 hours of interaction time over a period of 7 days not counting travel time.

 - Students can plan international trips or domestic trips that involve study of another distinct culture group.
 You can read more about IAS trips and apply here.

 - Students have the opportunity to complete their 45 hours of interaction with another culture by visiting a local church with members predominantly of another culture.
 Students will need to interact with individuals of another culture outside of scheduled services in order to complete personal interviews and case studies.
 There are churches that are currently meeting in Cleveland, TN with social distancing in place that will allow our students to attend safely during this pandemic.
+Many students are also completing this requirement by connecting with churches virtually.
+If there are zoom Bible studies or other activities where students can engage virtually instead of just observing, this is a good option.
+Students will need to be able to set up conversations with members of the conversation that they can complete over the phone or online to be able to complete your case studies.
 Contact the GP Office for more information.
 You can read more about the IAS Church Study option and apply here.

 - Online Cross-Cultural Experiences use a variety of online resources to allow a student to study and interact with people of another culture.
 The Global Perspectives Office only provides this option to students in the following specific circumstances: